pytorch/torchdynamo/README.md

 You can also install PyTorch, Triton and or Dynamo from source at the same commits as the ones listed above.
 The Makefile target `make setup_nightly_gpu` contain the commands used by our CI to setup dependencies.
+Note that only CUDA 11.6+ is officially supported.

 Other development requirements can be installed with:
 ```shell